marcushultman/deno-rxjs/docs_app/README.md

-# RxJS documentation project for Deno
+# RxJS documentation project for deno

 Everything in this folder is part of the documentation project.
 This includes